Sunday, December 4, 2022

 10. Underground

-Of the three soundtracks, Labyrinth has the most Bowie songs with six, Absolute Beginners has three and When the Wind Blows just the title track.
+Of the three soundtracks, Labyrinth has the most Bowie songs with six, Absolute Beginners has three and When the Wind Blows has just the title track.
 I decided to mix the sequence of the songs and I think the result is generally satisfying, although the '80s production can be annoying.
 Then again, it's that shared mid-'80s production that allows all the tracks to gel as an album.

 For a cover, I chose the slip sleeve for the "Magic Dance" single and altered it a bit, including spelling out the title in the Flood font.
 I decided to call the album Magic as I thought calling it Magic Dance was too much like the Let's Dance album title.
 Plus I liked the simplicity of the title.
 All tracks can be found on the aforementioned soundtracks.
 They're also all on the Loving the Alien (1983-1988) box set.